Salisbury man previously convicted of murder back in jail for selling narcotics to undercover deputies - Salisbury Post

 Salisbury man previously convicted of murder back in jail for selling narcotics to undercover deputies

-SALISBURY — A 33-year-old Salisbury man faces a laundry list of drug crimes after a monthlong narcotics investigation.
+SALISBURY — A 33-year-old Salisbury man faces a laundry list of drug crimes after a monthslong narcotics investigation.

-Frederick Broadway was arrested Wednesday after selling undercover officers 43 grams of heroin and 57 grams of crystal methamphetamine during the investigation, the Rowan County Sheriff’s Office said.
-In a news release, the Sheriff’s Office said the investigation began with a tip that Broadway was trafficking narcotics.
+Frederick Broadway was arrested Wednesday after allegedly selling undercover officers 43 grams of heroin and 57 grams of crystal methamphetamine during the investigation.
+In a news release, the Rowan County Sheriff’s Office said the investigation began with a tip that Broadway was trafficking narcotics.

 During his arrest, Broadway was found in possession of a loaded gun, 50-round, drum-style magazine and an additional large-capacity magazine, a news release said.
 Because of a prior conviction for second-degree murder and other felony crimes, he’s prohibited from possessing guns.